johnperry-math/AoC2023/README.md

   [Karger's algorithm](https://en.wikipedia.org/wiki/Karger's_algorithm),
   but at the present time the implementation remains buggy.

+The solution used is pretty simple:

+* Repeat 3 times:
+  1. Repeat n times (e.g., n=20, or n=100 if you want to be really safe):
+     1. Select two nodes at random.
+     1. Find the shortest path between them.
+  1. Count the edges used.
+  1. Remove the edge used most.

+With n=20, I think I _occasionally_ saw an incorrect "min cut".
+With n=100, I _never_ saw in incorrect "min cut".
+This algorithm's performance probably depends greatly on there being a good balance of nodes in the two ultimate graphs, since that increases the likelihood of selecting two nodes that cross the min cut.

 ### Experience

 This was a much harder problem for me than I expected on Christmas Day.